 Yantras which are drawn on flat surfaces are basically conceived as solid forms.
 The drawing is a mere suggestion of its three dimensional aspects of the yantra.
 And, the yantra is itself a static image of the moving, living combination of forces represented in a divinity.

-A Yantra is structured in three levels, of spaces, the level of physical world of beings and things (mahakasha); the level of thoughts and feelings (Chittakasha); and the level of pure, undifferentiated consciousness (Chidakasha).
+A Yantra is structured in three levels, of spaces(i) the level of physical world of beings and things (mahakasha); (ii) the level of thoughts and feelings (Chittakasha); and (iii) the level of pure, undifferentiated consciousness (Chidakasha).

 In fact, chakra is regarded the expansion or the evolution of that Bindu.
-The Bindu in turn is epitome or the microcosm of the Chakra.
+The Bindu , in turn, is epitome or the microcosm of the Chakra.
 The Yantra facilitates the movement of consciousness from the concrete form of Chakra to the abstract Bindu.
 It also enables movement from the abstract Bindu to the form of Chakra.
-A Yantra in essence is a map of the universe in its emanation and absorption.
+A Yantra , in essence, is a map of the universe in its emanation and absorption.

 The prefix Sri denotes that the Yantra is auspicious, beneficent, salutary, benign and conducive to prosperity.
 Sri is Lakshmi, the goddess of beauty and prosperity.
-Sri is also the Mother goddess who rules the universe.
+Sri is also the Mother Goddess who rules the universe (tvam sris tvam ishvari).She is called Mother, because all living beings depend upon her for being, for happiness for fulfillment of their destiny (sriyete sarvair iti sriah).
 Sri Chakra is a representation of the interplay of the principles of pure consciousness (Shiva) and primordial power (Shakthi).
-Sri Chakra represents the essential aspects of the universe and also the constitution of the devotee’s body-mind complex.
+Sri Chakra represents the essential aspects of the universe ;and also of the constitution of the devotee’s body-mind complex.

 The concept and worship of Sri Chakra is relevant in the context of an esoteric discipline known as Sri Vidya.

 Sri Vidya is hailed as the Vidya of Sri (the knowledge that leads to the ultimate benefit mukthi – liberation), she therefore is the highest divinity.
 Sri Vidya is also the Vidya that yields Sri (prosperity).
-Sri Vidya is thus Bhukthi Mukthi prada the bestower of wellbeing, prosperity and liberation.
-Sri Vidya is the path and the goal.
+Sri Vidya is thus Bhukthi Mukthi prada the bestower of well-being, prosperity and liberation.
+Sri Vidya is the path and also the goal.

-Vidya usually stands for knowledge, learning, discipline and a system of thought.
+The term Vidya usually stands for knowledge, learning, discipline and a system of thought.
 But, in the context of Tantra, it has an extended meaning.
-Here, it variously refers to a female deity, to the personification of her consciousness; or to the manifestation of her power.
-Devi Durga is described as the Vidya in all beings (Ya Devi sarvabhutheshu, Vidya rupena samsthita); and the form of her Vidya is the primordial energy Adi prakrithi.
+Here, it variously refers to a female deity, to the personification of her consciousness; or to the manifestation of her power.Each of these vidyas has a characteristic form and particular dhyana, mantra, kavacha and other worship details .

 The Tantra texts classify ten divinities into three levels of Vidyas: